nohadrweesh/ckad-notes/08-State Persistence/02-persistent-volumes.md

 ```

 - pvc state: Pending --> Bound
-- When PVC is deleted , what happens to the attached PV? tis depends on the policy persistentVolumeReclaimPolicy in the PV defintion
+- When PVC is deleted , what happens to the attached PV? this depends on the policy persistentVolumeReclaimPolicy in the PV defintion
 persistentVolumeReclaimPolicy: Retain | Delete | Recycle
-    - Retain : it exist till admin del it
+    - Retain : pv is in released state and can't be bound to a new PV ,it exist till admin del it
-    - Recycle: data is scrubbed(deleted) but the PV is availble to be bound again
+    - Recycle (Deprecated): data is scrubbed(deleted) but the PV is available to be bound again
+    - Delete : The physical storage resource is deleted along with the PV when the PVC is deleted

 ## Using PVC in pod
 ```